-Southeast Library is part of Hennepin County’s library system serving the SE Minneapolis/University of Minnesota neighborhoods, including SE Como.
+Arvonne Fraser Library (previously known as Southeast Library) is part of Hennepin County’s library system serving the SE Minneapolis/University of Minnesota neighborhoods, including SE Como.
 The building itself was designed by master architect Ralph Rapson, originally as a credit union for university employees in 1963, and then converted to the Southeast Library in 1967.
-The building is currently scheduled for a multi-million dollar renovation, but timelines for that work have not yet been announced.
-Library hours are restricted so be sure to check on the days and hours it is open.
+The building recently underwent a multi-million dollar renovation and reopened on January 25, 2020 as the Arvonne Fraser Library.

 Southeast Seniors is a neighborhood, non-profit organization dedicated to helping aging neighbors to remain healthy, independent, safe and connected in their homes and community.
 If volunteer help is needed to change lightbulbs, install air conditioners or to get to the store; or if professional help is needed for connection to specialized services, consultation on health and safety concerns, other needs, Southeast Seniors is there to give Como and other SE Minneapolis neighbors the support they need.
 For assistance or opportunities to volunteer connect to SE Seniors at: SE Seniors Volunteers.